Integrating Urgent & Emergency Care

 AACE has been working with the NHSE Getting It Right First Time (GIRFT) team, who are also now working closely with the Emergency Care Improvement Support Team (ECIST) and the iUEC team.

-In this Further Faster session held in July 2024, we discuss:
+In this Further Faster session (July 2024) we discussed:

 • the interface between ambulance and hospital care,